Dr-Sauce/WavvePlusPlus/README.md

 # Wavve++
-A shortcut that allows you to watch live TV
+A shortcut that allows you to watch TV

 # How to install